mhshammakhi/DVBT-DVBT2/README.md

 ## DVBT

 In This project I present the cpu based DVBT protocol as a transmitter and I am developing GPU based receiver.

+ The main featurs of the implimeted code are:
+  - It contains Qt based GUI
+  - It is cross-platform
+  - You can transmit each ts file by using this project

 In This project, the transmitter is based on a code one of my friends released.
 You can find it [in his github page](https://github.com/mkh1992/DVBT-Transmitter).